mt7180/prefect-pulumi-data-orchestration/README.md

 ## Motivation
 >Serverless, event-driven data pipelines are a natural fit for modern data engineering, as they provide a scalable, cost-effective, and flexible way to process large volumes of data on demand.

 In general, data pipelines provide a systematic and automated approach to collecting, transforming and structuring large amounts of data from multiple sources.
-The ultimate goal is to making them available for example for data analysis, data visualization, or machine learning tasks.
+The ultimate goal is to making them available e.g. for data analysis, data visualization, or machine learning tasks.

 To make this process serverless, frees data engineers and scientists from the burden of infrastructure management and allows them to focus on building and implementing data workflows without worrying about provisioning and scaling servers.
 But the downside is, that users have to pay for the service and computing resources.

 In this context, event-driven processing not only enables responsiveness to real-time events in the data environment and dynamic execution of tasks.
 It also enables cost-efficient data processing, as computing resources scale automatically and are allocated dynamically and on demand.
 Users only pay for the computing resources that are actually used during data processing.

-In this post, we will explore how to combine different frameworks such as Prefect, Pulumi and GitHub to build and deploy an event-driven, serverless datapipeline.
+In this post, we will explore how to combine different frameworks such as Prefect, Pulumi and GitHub to build and deploy an event-driven, serverless datapipeline to AWS.

 ## Framework Choices
 If you are a Python enthusiast like me: